Rivers: 76ers still want disgruntled guard Simmons back - WHIZ News

-PHILADELPHIA (AP) — The 76ers and representation for disgruntled All-Star Ben Simmons are working toward a resolution of the guard’s holdout that could potentially see him rejoin the team.
+PHILADELPHIA (AP) — The 76ers and representation for disgruntled All-Star Ben Simmons have neared a resolution of the guard’s holdout that could potentially see him rejoin the team this week.

+The first step was in motion Monday night: Simmons was in Philadelphia and coach Doc Rivers did not rule out the possibility of a return to practice at some point this week.

-“Clearly that’s what we want, or we wouldn’t be talking if that wasn’t part of it,” coach Doc Rivers said Monday night.
+“Clearly that’s what we want, or we wouldn’t be talking if that wasn’t part of it,” Rivers said.

 Simmons missed training camp and the preseason in the wake of his offseason trade demand that had left the Sixers without their three-time All-Star — and Simmons out millions in lost salary and fines.
 The 25-year-old Australian still has $147 million and four years left on his contract.